daniehej/docs_xavier/quick-start.md

 7. Wait for the installation and the flashing of the Jetson to complete

 8. Plug in keyboard, mouse and screen.
-You can plug in two USB devices using the USB-A/eSATA combiport and the USB-C to USB-A cable.
+You can plug in two USB devices using the USB-A/eSATA combiport and the USB-C to USB-A cable

 9. Run the basic setup on the Jetson, and choose a username/password, e.g. nvidia/nvidia

 10. Input the IP `192.168.55.1` and username/password to the SDK Manager to install the SDK

 ## First Use
 - After installing the SDK, you can change the power setting in the top menu bar.
 The default is "MODE_10W".
 Set the power setting to "MAXN" for max performance and max power usage.

 - To update the system run the commands `sudo apt update` and `sudo apt upgrade`

 ## Virtual Machine Setup
 On the support forums, Nvidia states that a physical computer running Ubuntu 18.04 is required.
 However, it is in fact possible to flash the Jetson from a Virtual Machine as long as VMware is used as the virtualization solution.
 Virtualbox does not give good results since its USB passthrough is not good enough.